vasumahesh1/scaledjs/README.md

 * `tiles` - array - Required

 	The tiles have an extra key called `weight`.
 It signifies the probability of that type of "decoration" to appear on a selected cell by the engine.
 The main purpose of this is to have variable textures like Layer `trees` can have variable textures yet be the same Layer `trees`.
-THe more the weight the more probable is the cell to appear when compared to the others in the array.
+The more the weight the more probable is the cell to appear when compared to the others in the array.

 #### ScaledGen.addLayerDomination(dominationData)

+**Default Terrain must come at the 0th index of this array else may lead to untested behavior**

 Currently Specifies the Priority in which the layers standout to each other.
 Based on that the TMX is rendered.
 This will be usefull when you have 3 or more types of Terrain Layers.
+No need to provide Decoration Layers here.
+Only those terrains that are used in Terrain Generation.

 ```js
 {